Cotswolds

-There were 2 other solo girls a bit younger than me and a Mom and daughter.
-Not a huge group so we had a smaller vehicle than the typical coach which worked out great.
+There were two other solo ladies, a bit younger than me, and a Mom and daughter.
+Not a huge group so we had a smaller van rather than the typical coach, which worked out well in our favor.
 We were able to see so much more than the average tour bus does.
 We really lucked out.

 The mom and daughter were late because their taxi driver dropped them off at the wrong place.
-Unlike the tour from the day before - there was no snowball effect and we made good time.
+Unlike the King Arthur tour from the day before, there was no ripple effect and we made good time all day.

-Our guide was used to being in a much bigger vehicle so it was like she was on tour as well going to little places she's never been thanks to our driver who kept recommending places.
+Our tour guide was used to working on much bigger coaches, so it was as if she was on tour as well, getting to go to little places she's never been before, thanks to our van driver who kept recommending places.

-The area is so idyllic.
+The Cotswolds is so idyllic.
 Little quaint cottages and some grand ones!
 Thatched roofs.
 Very earthy.
 Streams through the villages.
 Foot bridges.
 Weeping willows.
 Lots of greenery.
 History.
+Zero hustle and bustle.

-It's such a contrast from where I'm from.
-I grew up in the desert where you have to drive everywhere from one air conditioned building to the next.
+It's such a contrast to where I'm from.
+I grew up in a big city in the desert where you have to drive everywhere from one air conditioned building to the next.

 The Cotswolds is so strollable.
-It makes you want to be outside all the time.
+It makes you want to be outside all the time, in summer anyway.
 I loved it.
-I highly recommend it and I can't wait to go back one day.
+I highly recommend it and I'd love to go back and explore some more.
 I only got a taste of it.
-There is still so much of the area to explore.

-It would be challenging to visit by car as the villages are so small and parking is so sparse.
+It would be challenging to visit by car as the villages are so small and parking is so sparse, but people do it.

 Bibury